ulrich-barnstedt/uefi-playback/readme.md

 ### Dependencies and limitations

 This project requires the following dependencies to run:`binutils-mingw-w64 gcc-mingw-w64 mtools make ffmpeg`
-Further dependencies are needed to run it in a VM: `xorriso qemu ovmf`
+Further dependencies are needed to run it in a VM: `qemu ovmf`
 Known limitations:
  - Due to frames being stored uncompressed and being loaded all at once, large video are not recommended and will have long loading times
  - Due to inefficiencies in copying from RAM to the framebuffer, only low framerates can be achieved and tearing will occur